by Ed Sawicki - December 14, 2019

 This timeline documents when voters became aware of events — not necessarily when they happened.

 Since the intended audience is Democratic voters, this timeline will not cover events from a Republican perspective.
 It also doesn't cover the other Democratic candidates: Martin O'Malley, Lawrence Lessig, Lincoln Chafee, and Jim Webb.

-Clicking any of the links in this report opens a new browser tab.
-Close them when you're finished,
+Clicking any of the links in this report (except the links in the Table of Contents) opens a new browser tab.
+Close them when you're finished.

 — June 25, 2013 —